Graduate Admission Policies

-The GRE is required for most applicants for acceptance.
+The GRE is required for most applicants for consideration of acceptance.
 Some programs may require a professional test specific to the program of study in lieu of the GRE for admission purposes.
 Minimum scores on the GRE or professional tests are set individually for each program.
 Applicants who have completed a graduate program at a regionally-accredited U.S. institution or its equivalent from a recognized non-U.S. institution are not required to submit GRE scores.

 Test of English As A Foreign Language (TOEFL)

 In addition to above requirements, an applicant whose native language is not English must demonstrate English language proficiency as a partial admissions requirement.
-Evidence of proficiency in English is successful completion of the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper version), of 213 (computer version), or 79 (internet version).
+Evidence of proficiency in English is successful completion of the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper version), 213 (computer version), or 79 (internet version).
 The minimum IELTS score is 6.0.
 Applicants who have baccalaureate degrees from English-speaking institutions are exempt from the TOEFL requirement.

 Please plan ahead to allow adequate time for processing of the evaluation of international transcripts, which may take a month or longer.

 Grade Point Average (GPA)